school510587/BrlIMEHelper/readme.md

 * Add dot pattern variants of some symbols.
 * Let braille shortcuts be manageable by NVDA input gesture manager.
 * Adjust some coding style of command scripts.

+### Version 1.0
+* Support NVDA 2019.3 based on Python 3.
+* Implement a dialog for user configurations.